Diamond DA50 Magnum, Austria

 Diamond Aircraft's DA50 Magnum is the company's latest offering in the single-engine piston category.
 The three-door, four-seater aircraft boasts superior safety, spacious interiors and innovative comfort features.
 Its maximum take-off weight is 3,262lb.

-Magnum has been designed to provide low fuel burn, acceptable cruise speeds, and comfortable cruise and operating environments.
-The engine can achieve speeds above 150kt and burns only 9gal an hour at maximum power and 6-7gal an hour at cruise setting.
+Magnum has been designed to provide low fuel burn, acceptable cruise speeds and comfortable cruise and operating environments.
+The engine can achieve speeds of more than 150kt and burns only 9gal an hour at maximum power and 6-7gal an hour at cruise setting.

 These features are important where factors such as AVGAS availability and cost are considered.
 The aircraft is also an attractive option for environmentally conscious pilots that want to fly long distances without restrictions on payload.